Anuj3124/RealTime-ChatBot/README.md

-REALTIME CHATBOT
+REALTIME CHATBOT :
-To run it download the repo adn run the following command
+To run it download the repo and run the following command

 ```bash
 npm run dev